gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 This is the minimal setup for a Gatsby site.

 To install a plugin, there are two steps.

-First, you install the plugin's NPM package and second, you add the plugin to your site's `gatsby-config.js`.
+1. You install the plugin's NPM package and,
+2. You add the plugin to your site's `gatsby-config.js`.

 Typography.js has a Gatsby plugin, so install that along with some additional required packages by running: